 Links on Android Authority may earn us a commission.
 Learn more.

-Everything we know about The Wheel of Time TV series heading to Amazon Prime
+What you need to know about The Wheel of Time TV series on Amazon Prime

-The Wheel of Time TV series is heading to Amazon Prime Video, and it promises to be the next big fantasy event series.
+The Wheel of Time TV series was a major hit for Amazon Prime Video, becoming one of the major fantasy event series of 2021.

-With Amazon’s Lord of the Rings series still almost a year away, and HBO’s Game of Thrones prequel House of the Dragon due sometime in 2022, this will be a good chance for fantasy fans to get their fill.
+With Amazon’s The Lord of the Rings: The Rings of Power, HBO’s Game of Thrones prequel House of the Dragon due later in 2022, as well as Netflix’s The Witcher now up to two seasons, it’s a great time for fantasy fans to get their fill.

 So, what do we know about The Wheel of Time?
 Who’s in it?
-When does it come out?
+What can we expect from season two?
 How can you watch it?
 Read on for answers to these questions and more.

 And if you don’t already have Amazon Prime Video, hit the button below to sign up.